What we know about the fire that brought London's Heathrow Airport to a standstill

 How was Heathrow affected?

-The disruption disrupted travel plans of the roughly 200,000 people who were expected to travel through Heathrow on Friday.
+The disruption impacted travel plans of around 200,000 people who were expected to travel through Heathrow on Friday.
 Heathrow advised passengers not to travel to the airport and to contact their airlines to rebook flights.

 Heathrow-bound aircraft have landed at Schiphol Airport in Amsterdam; Shannon Airport in western Ireland; Glasgow, Scotland; Manchester, England; Charles de Gaulle in Paris; Lyon, France; and Frankfurt, Germany, among others.